MeltyPlayer/MeltyTool/README.md

 ## Overview

-Model viewer and command-line tools for extracting models from games en-masse.
+Multitool for viewing/extracting assets from various N64/GCN/3DS/PC games en-masse.

 Separate batch scripts are provided for each supported game in order to simplify the process.

 ![image](https://user-images.githubusercontent.com/15970939/204156969-084cc1a4-1824-45c9-becc-e44ad69668d6.png)